Bouke/Lark/README.md

 ## FAQ

+### Is Linux supported?

+Not yet.
+This library builds on various XMLDocument APIs that are either not available in Swift-Foundation (the Swift port of some Foundation APIs) or behave differently.
+Also a major dependency, AlamoFire, is not yet supported on iOS.
+To track the progress on this, subscribe to ticket [22](https://github.com/Bouke/Lark/issues/32).

 ### Is iOS supported?

 No. This library builds on various XMLDocument APIs that are not available on iOS.
 Switching to another XML library might help here, but I don't have the need for this.